-To ensure the best possible experience — and the greatest customer conversion — enable segment targeting, analytics tracking, and A/B testing to make sure you get it right.
+To ensure the best possible experience — and the greatest customer conversion — enable segment targeting, analytics tracking and A/B testing to make sure you get it right.
 What you learn here will also serve you in other application processes, from car loans to credit cards.

 Balance channel preference.

 Once you have mobile banking customers on board, you may ask if you should encourage them to go all mobile, all the time.
 In a word, no. Eventually, you’ll want to offer solid mobile options for all your products and services.
-But customers who didn’t grow up on mobile or even on digital may still look for a friendly, helpful experience at your branch when they’re filling out a loan application or selecting a credit card.
+But customers who didn’t grow up on mobile or even on digital may still look for a friendly, helpful experience at your branch when they’re filling in a loan application or selecting a credit card.
 That means desktop or branch visits will complement the mobile experience.
-As with other channels, integrating mobile web and apps requires a solid digital foundation to unify data, manage content, and test and optimize experiences.
+As with other channels, integrating mobile web and apps requires a solid digital foundation to unify data, manage content and test and optimise experiences.

 Even customers who use mobile visit branches regularly.

 Customer satisfaction still ranks higher for those who mix and match banking channels, according to J.D.
 Power.
 Overall satisfaction among those who visited a bank branch within the past 12 months is 27 index points higher, on a 1,000-point scale, than those who didn’t.
 Even millennials who visited the branch scored 20 points higher.